-National Move Over Law Day, the third Saturday of October every year, brings awareness to this law.
+National Move Over Law Day, observed every third Saturday of October, raises awareness about this law.
 Consequently, more motorists stay focused on the road and slow down near emergency and roadside responders.

 States participate on this day, including DOT, National Towing Association, and other emergency agencies like fire departments and police.
 Barnett is heavily involved and in contact with lobbyists to continue improving the move over laws and of course, launch National Move Over Law Day.